North Sacramento, Sacramento, California

-North Sacramento is a well-established community that is part of the city of Sacramento, California.
+North Sacramento is a community that is part of the city of Sacramento, California, United States.
 It was a city from its incorporation in 1924 until it was merged (in a bitter election decided by 6 votes) in 1964 into the City of Sacramento.
 Incorporation was led by the North Sacramento Chamber of Commerce, incorporated the year before, in 1923.

-North Sacramento, when still a city, was distinctive for being the only incorporated city immediately adjacent to Sacramento.
-Sacramento did not border any other city until the incorporation of West Sacramento in 1987.
+From its time of incorporation in 1924 to its disincorporation in 1964, the city of North Sacramento was distinctive for being the only incorporated city immediately adjacent to Sacramento.
+Sacramento would go 23 years without an adjacent incorporated city until the incorporation of West Sacramento in Yolo County in 1987.

 The primary ZIP code for North Sacramento is 95815.

 At the time of its 1964 merger with Sacramento, the boundaries of North Sacramento consisted of the American River on the south, property lines and the Natomas East Drainage Canal (now Steelhead Creek) on the west, Main Avenue on the north, and the Sacramento Northern Railroad (now a bike trail) on the east until its junction with Lampasas Avenue, continuing east and south on Evergreen Street, east on El Camino Avenue (with variations), and southeast on the Southern Pacific (now Union Pacific) railroad line to its crossing of the American River.
 All of these boundaries were also the boundaries of the surrounding city of Sacramento, except for the communities of Hagginwood and Ben Ali, which were not yet annexed to either city.
 The merger election with Sacramento was a bitter contest that took two elections and only passed by 6 votes.
 The NO campaign signs showcased a large fish swallowing a small fish.

-The North Sacramento School District, which served a majority of the city, became part of Twin Rivers Unified School District in 2007 merger.
+The North Sacramento School District, which served a majority of the city, became part of Twin Rivers Unified School District in a 2007 merger.
 The area also has numerous community and civic organizations with the old city name (the North Sacramento Chamber of Commerce was founded in 1923).
-The retail life of the community relied substantially upon the road traffic of Rio Linda Boulevard and El Camino Avenue (which carried U.S. Route 40 in the pre-freeway days) during its heyday as a separate city.
+The retail life of the community relied substantially upon the road traffic of Del Paso Boulevard and El Camino Avenue (which carried U.S. Route 40 in the pre-freeway days) during its heyday as a separate city.
 North Sacramento is also the home of Sacramento's central U.S. Postal Service facility.
-Iceland Skating Rink, a local icon, burned to the ground in an arson fire in spring of 2010.
 The North Sacramento Freeway was completed in the late 1950s, originally carrying U.S. 40 and renumbered in 1964 as Highway 160 (the portion west of Arden Way).
 This area is also known as Old North Sacramento.